 First, this shop which sells rubber stamps with Japanese themes and designs from calligraphy to picture of Geisha.
 Walk down the pedestrianised street Teramachi from the north ( by City Hall) and it is on your left.
-Further down Teramachi you will see a sign over head for the Nishiki market.
-This will gets its own post in due course but towards the end of the market ( past many fish stalls) is a shop on the left selling kimono fabric by the meter.

 In the old restored area of Gion between Koadji temple and Kiyomizudera there are lots of shops selling the wrapping cloths and other product made of textiles.
 Or, there is this one which also sells kimono lengths and paper sheets.
 It is in Shin-kyogoku arcade which is the mall that runs parallel to Teramachi.
 If you go north from Shijo-Dori is it very soon on your right.